graycloudrios/used-vehicle-pricing/README.md

 * Although the data gathered is intended for a population of drivers, it is vital to take into account pedestrian opportunities.
 * Pedestrian traffic on the weekends is likely to provide greater coupon acceptance when people are looking for a place to go.
 * Restricting to only drivers is limiting the audience artificially.
 * There is no data in the observations regarding the day of the week.
-As can be seen from the data, those who are not in a hurry are more likely to accept the coupon.
+As the data show, those who are not in a hurry are more likely to accept the coupon.
 Identifying the day of the week will confirm the assumption that a lack of urgency creates an opportunity for coupon acceptance.